londelec/leandcxmlman/source/sections/Modbusma/AITable.rst

 AITable group and AI node
 -------------------------

-Group node :ref:`AITable<ref-ModbusmaAI>` and child element nodes :ref:`AI<ref-ModbusmaAI>` are used to create AI information objects to receive analog information from downstream outstation.
-Each created AI information object can be used as source of information for any AI information object defined in IO table of the Slave protocol instances.
-If used as a source, analog information received from an outstation will be forwarded to AI information object of the Slave protocol instance and then to the upstream Master station.
-Please refer to section :ref:`docref-IEC10xslAITable` for more information on how to use AI information object as a source.
+Group node :ref:`AITable<ref-ModbusmaAI>` and child element nodes :ref:`AI<ref-ModbusmaAI>` are used to create AI information objects to receive analog information from the downstream outstation.
+Each created AI can be used as a source for any AI information object defined in the IO table of any Slave protocol instance.
+Analog data received from the outstation will be forwarded to the AI information object of the Slave protocol instance and then to the upstream Master station.
+Please refer to the section :ref:`docref-IEC10xslAITable` for more information on how to use AI information object as a source.

-.. tip:: \ :ref:`AITable<ref-ModbusmaAI>` group and :ref:`AI<ref-ModbusmaAI>` element nodes are optional if hardcoded Modbus device :ref:`Type<ref-ModbusmaHardcodedType>` is used.
+.. tip:: \ :ref:`AITable<ref-ModbusmaAI>` group and :ref:`AI<ref-ModbusmaAI>` element nodes are optional if hardcoded Modbus device :ref:`<ref-ModbusmaHardcodedType>` is used.
 AI information objects will be automatically initialized for these devices.

-Please see sample :ref:`AITable<ref-ModbusmaAI>` group node and :ref:`AI<ref-ModbusmaAI>` child element nodes below.
+Please see sample :ref:`AITable<ref-ModbusmaAI>` group and :ref:`AI<ref-ModbusmaAI>` child element nodes below.
 There are 5 AI information objects configured using 4 :ref:`AI<ref-ModbusmaAI>` element nodes.

 .. code-block:: none